 A 30-amp power-supply cord is provided in the electrical compartment.
 When stationary, pull it out and connect it to any adequate power source to activate the power circuits.
-For optimum performance, use this power cord only with the proper mating connector and only with facilities having the same amperage as your motor home.
+For optimum performance, use this power cord only with the proper mating connector and only with facilities having 30-amp capacity.
 Such facilities are available in most parks and grounds.
+If 30-amp external power is not available, we have also supplied you with a 20-amp adapter.